Megalopolis Greece – Arcadia Ancient Greece

 In summer temperatures can easily rise to 40 degrees, while some historical sites don’t provide shade.
 Protect yourself from the sun by wearing a cap, sun block, and carry enough water with you at all times because you won’t find a chance to buy water along the way.
 Also, try to visit the less shaded sites in the morning before the temperature starts to rise, or in the evening (if the site provides access at night).

-The historical site of Megalopolis is open daily from 08.00 a.m. to 03.00 p.m.
+The historic site of Megalopolis is open daily from 08.00 a.m. to 03.00 p.m.
 Saturdays and Sundays closed.

 The southern Peloponnese consists of three “legs”, of which the second one is called the Mani, which was until recently an isolated area, mainly accessible by sea.
 The Mani was known for its fierce family clans living in tower houses, and pirates.
 You can read more about our Mani Road Trip in the blogpost >> One Week in the Mysterious Mani.